Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

 One may also consider a disk with boundary.
 For any gapped ground state (one may need to avoid the situation of a gapless boundary by adding symmetric local terms to the Hamiltonian), still using $I(A{:}C|B)$, one can consider two kinds of cuttings, as given in Fig.~\ref{fig:cutting2D}.

-Similarly as the 1D case, the cutting of Fig.~\ref{fig:cutting2D}(a) probes both the symmetry breaking orders and the STP orders, and the cutting of Fig.~\ref{fig:cutting2D}(a) probes only STP orders.
+Similar to the 1D case, the cutting of Fig.~\ref{fig:cutting2D}(a) probes both the symmetry breaking orders and the SPT orders, and the cutting of Fig.~\ref{fig:cutting2D}(a) probes only SPT orders.

 To summarize, we have shown that a nonzero $I(A{:}C|B)$ for certain large areas $A,B,C$ (larger than the correlation length of the system) with $A,C$ far from each other, is a good detector for non-trivial many-body entanglement.
 With different choices of the cuttings for $A,B,C$, $I(A{:}C|B)$ can detect different quantum orders and signal different kinds of quantum phase transitions.